Party-like colors that draw the eye…

 Where can you buy Sangria peppers?

-Gardening centers often carry Sangria pepper seeds, and you can also find them easily online.
+Gardening centers often carry Sangria pepper seeds, and you can also find them easily online (Amazon).
 Because they’re so colorful and show well, you may also find them as starter plants already planted in containers.

 There’s some real stunning color here, so if you’re in the market for a colorful pepper to bring pop to your space, the Sangria pepper can truly be like confetti in your garden.
 They are simply festive.